It Is No Longer I That Do It

 The prayer that Paul cried out to God, and which all Christians cry out to God, at the very moment of our conversion is this: “O wretched man that I am! who shall deliver me from the body of this death?” (v.24).
 Then comes flooding into our souls the joy and gratitude of the realization that we are saved: “I thank God through Jesus Christ our Lord” (v.25).

 The Christian has a new life.
 Paul is not his flesh, his old man, now.
-He had previously said of himself (as it were, re-living his pre-converted state as he tells us his personal story), “I am carnal, sold under sin,” and “O wretched man that I am!”—but that is not who Paul the converted is, now.
+He had previously said of himself (as it were, re-living his pre-converted state as he tells us his personal story), “I am carnal, sold under sin,” and “O wretched man that I am!”—but that is not who Paul the converted man is now.
 His flesh still served the law of sin within him—but it was not him any more.
 No, but he could now affirm: “with the mind I myself serve the law of God.”

 For Paul the converted man, Paul the Christian, he understood himself to possess a new nature—and indeed, he understood himself to be his new nature.
 But his old flesh still remained with him, still serving sin, and it would still bring him again into captivity to sin, if it could.
 And this spiritual warfare would be his ongoing internal struggle for the remainder of his life in this world.
 And so he would be always praying for its removal, and always thanking God through Jesus Christ his Lord, that one day he shall be delivered of it.